 Tracie resides in Hillsboro with her husband of 23 years and has 2 teenage sons.
 In addition to teaching, Tracie has taught numerous parenting classes and currently volunteers weekly at Saving Grace Maternity Home, facilitating Bible studies and acting as relief house mom when necessary.
 She enjoys Zumba, hiking, reading, card making, getting together with friends, and exploring new places.

 Sara began teaching at ELM in 2013.
-She served as a Lead Teacher for Pre-K and Kindergarten and was recently promoted to work as our Curriculum Specialist.
+She has had a variety of roles at ELM, but currently serves as a Co-Teacher in Pre-K and Kindergarten and supports all of the staff as Curriculum Specialist.
 She began her teaching career at Head Start, where she worked as a Lead Preschool Teacher for over 7 years.
 She obtained an AS degree in Early Childhood Education in 2007.
 In 2011, she received a BA in Early Childhood Education with a minor in Special Education.
 Sara completed her student teaching in a 2nd grade classroom with a focus on Science and Social Studies.
 She has had training on a wide variety of topics such as Cultural Awareness, Kindergarten Readiness, Observations and Assessments, and the 7- Habits.
 She is currently continuing her education by attending Early Childhood Conferences and has recently begun to study sign language.

 Sara lives in Beaverton with her husband and five children.
 She enjoys taking her family to the park, on trips to the coast, swimming, and camping.
 Sara grew up in Hawaii and spent her early teaching and college education years there.
 She is an active member of the Boy Scouts of America with her school-age son.
 Her hobbies include drawing, painting, wood working, and dancing.
 Sara and her family volunteer at the children’s program within their church.

 Assistant Preschool Teacher